More

 Holder’s Lawyer Defends His Client

 In a recent interview with Rolling Stone, Holder’s lawyer Aaron Jansen said that his client is “nervous,” but that he knows it’s time to get the case moving to trial.
-He also said that Holder had been suffering from a combination of mental health issues and was off his medication at the time of the shooting.
+He further mentioned that Holder had experienced a blend of mental health challenges and was not taking his medication when the shooting occurred.

 He claims that he fired the gun in the heat of passion after Hussle allegedly told him there was “paperwork” on Holder.
 In gang parlance, this meant that there was evidence that he was working with police.

 Despite these claims, prosecutors say that Holder killed Nipsey Hussle and two other men outside of his clothing store in South Los Angeles in March 2019.
-He was eventually arrested and charged with one count of murder, two counts of attempted murder, and possession of a firearm by a felon.
+He was later arrested on multiple charges, including murder, attempted murder (x2), and firearm possession as a felon.
 If convicted, he could face life in prison.
 But Jansen hopes to convince jurors that Holder should be given a lesser sentence.

 Holder’s Lawyer Asks For A New Trial